 Better for V-twins — Liquid cooling

-But because of the lack of airflow to the rear cylinder in a transversely mounted V-twin, it’s harder to get as much power out of an air-cooled configuration.
+But even Harley die-hards know that because of the lack of airflow to the rear cylinder in a transversely mounted V-twin, it’s harder to cool the rear cylinder, thus harder to push the engine as hard.

-This compounds the general effect of water cooling allowing a motorcycle to run at higher tolerances (and thus higher compression ratios and have higher power outputs).
+This positively compounds the general effect of liquid cooling allowing a motorcycle to run at higher tolerances (and thus higher compression ratios and have higher power outputs).

-Early Ducati naked bikes (Monsters) were air-cooled, but their sportbikes (e.g. the Ducati 916 and its successors) liquid cooled.
+Early Ducati naked bikes (Monsters) were air-cooled, but Ducati sportbikes are (e.g. the Ducati 916 and its successors) liquid cooled.
+And all recent Ducati V-twin engines (other than the ones in the Scrambler motorcycles, which are intentionally old designs being kept in circulation) are liquid-cooled.

-One exception to this rule are transverse-mounted air-cooled V-twins, like in Moto Guzzi motorcycles.
+One exception to the suggestion that one cylinder of a V-twin is harder to cool are transverse-mounted air-cooled V-twins, like in Moto Guzzi motorcycles.

 Weight — Advantage Air Cooling (though not as much)